worldamazing/plan/README.md

 ## Welcome Message
-> Welcome to the World Amazing framework, plan, and global institution: designed to elevate and harmonize the way we live, work, and interact within our global community.
+> Welcome to the World Amazing Plan: designed to elevate and harmonize the way we live, work, and interact within our global community.
 >
 > The World Amazing mission is fundamentally shaped by the will of the people.
 This plan is not a rigid directive but an open proposal, inviting everyone to engage, contribute, and refine our shared journey toward global transformation.
 >